patrickbucher/learning-rust/diary.md

 # Day 78 (2024-06-10)

 I worked through exercises 41, 42, 43, 44, 45, and 46 on file handling; and on
 exercise 47 on API access.
+I think it's the best to finish one book at a time;
+first _Exercises for Programmers_ and then the RSSA book.
+Afterwards, I'd like to get into algorithms again using Rust, probably starting with _Grokking Algorithms_ or with _A Common-Sense Guide to Data Structures and Algorithms_.

 # Day 77 (2024-06-09)